Nightmare on 13th Haunted House

 Nightmare on 13th is a haunted house in Salt Lake City, Utah.
-It is one of the largest and longest-running haunted attractions in the United States and is considered one of the best and scariest in the nation.
-As of 2022, they have been in business for 32 years, and over 60,000 people attend Nightmare on 13th each season.
-More than 1.5 million people have visited this haunted house.
+It is one of the largest and longest-running haunted attractions in the United States and is considered one of the best and scariest in the city.
+Nightmare on 13th is also the only haunted house in Utah that has two haunted attractions as well as a kid/family-friendly option.
+As of 2025, they have been in business for over 36 years.
+More than 1.6 million people have visited this haunted house.